- Also Known As:

 This page was fact checked by our expert Medical Review Board for accuracy and objectivity.
 Read more about our editorial policy and review process..

 Why Get Tested?

-Most often, transplant recipients are tested when it is determined that they need an organ or bone marrow transplant, prior to seeking and selecting a suitable donor; potential donors are tested when they are being evaluated for compatibility with a specific recipient or are signing up with a national donor registry.
+Most often, transplant recipients are tested when it is determined that they need a solid organ or hematopoietic stem cell (HSC) transplant.
+Prior to transplant, potential donors are tested when they are being evaluated for compatibility with a specific recipient or are signing up with a national donor registry.

 A blood sample drawn from a vein in your arm; sometimes, for HLA typing, a swab from the inside of the cheek (buccal swab)

 More than 500+ lab tests available online - confidential, convenient and affordable; no doctor’s referral needed, no insurance required